mabdn/score-function-dfs/README.md

 ### `TriangulationFiltering`

-The `TriangulationFiltering` class is responsible for preprocessing the triangulation graph before the path planning starts.
+This class preprocesses the triangulation graph before the path planning starts.
 It removes triangles that are not plausible.

 ### `ForwardCheckingService`

-The `ForwardCheckingService` class checks if a forward step in the DFS is allowed.
+This class checks if a forward step in the DFS is allowed.
 For example, it prevents turns that would be too sharp to drive.

 ## License

 The code I wrote in this project is private.
-It is actively used by the KA-RaceIng team.
-It is the core of path planning at KA-RaceIng and is essential for the team's success in autonomous racing.
+The KA-RaceIng team actively uses it.
+It is the core of path planning at KA-RaceIng and contributes its part to our success in autonomous racing.
 Hence, I cannot publish any of this code here.
 I can give you more insights in a personal discussion, though.